defiyields/Samusky-Scrypto-Challenge/basket/README.md

 b = a * S / D
 ```
-This creates a remainder that is then put into the radix reserve.
-Basket tokens with a value equal to the investment minus the fee are minted using the following
+This creates a remainder which put into the radix reserve.
+An amount of Basket tokens with a value equal to the investment minus the fee are then minted and returned to the buyer:
-calculation:
 ```
 n = basket token amount to mint
 N = basket token total supply